 • Contract length – it is common that SIP providers offer short-term contracts

 Switching from PSTN to SIP Trunking services is executed in 4 steps

-– Check if there is an option for phone numbers transfer and how long it takes.
+– Check if there is an option for phone number transfer and how long it takes.

 – Research terms and conditions of providers’ offerings and prices, since this is an unregulated service and the package features can vary.

-– Consider geographical phases for the deployment schedule, the regional differences in costs and provider’s connectivity capabilities
+– Consider geographical phases for the deployment schedule, the regional differences in costs, and the provider’s connectivity capabilities

 – Is the data network protected from denial of service attacks?